rhel-labs/learn-katacoda/networking-basics/step4.md

 # Testing the connection

-You will now ping the IP for the configured connection verify that the static IP is associated with `host01`.
+You will now ping the IP for the configured connection to verify that the static IP is associated with `host01`.
+This must be done from a different host, so switch to __host02__ by clicking the *host02* tab in the lab interface.

-Run the following command from the terminal for `host02`:
+Run the `ping` command from the terminal for __host02__ to send three IP packets asking the host at `172.17.0.9` to respond:

 `ping 172.17.0.9 -c 3`{{execute "host02"}}